Pet Adoption in Singapore: Legal Considerations & Procedure

 *A 10% rebate is given to licensees who make payment via GIRO, online, or via AXS.

-Failure to obtain a licence for your dog can result in a maximum charge of $5,000.
+Failure to obtain a licence for your dog can result in a maximum fine of $5,000.

 What Happens If I’m No Longer Able to Keep My Pet?